rezasanatkar/cnn_spatial_scale/README.md

 </p>

 ### Features
 The module that implements the functionalities of computing spatial scales and overlaps for different layers is `spatial.py`.
+In order to compute the spatial scale profile for a CNN, first, you need to construct its layer configuration list and then pass it to the `process` method of `spatial.py`.
+You can use the `ResNet-50` (the method `resnet_50` in `spatial.py`) as an example to create your own layer configuration.
 ![Image description](resnet-50.png)

 ![Image description](dilated.png)